 - The third Penny Arcade book, The Warsun Prophecies, has Tycho's eyes looming over Gabe.

-- The cover of Operation Z.E.R.O features Grandfather looking down on the KND, who as the cover implies are standing between him and the world.
+- The cover of the Codename: Kids Next Door TV Movie Operation: Z.E.R.O. features Grandfather looking down on the KND, who as the cover implies are standing between him and the world.

 - The VHS cover of the Madballs episode "Escape from Orb" shows the main villain Wolf Breath as a giant face menacingly watching over the Madballs.

 - The title sequence of Butt-Ugly Martians ends with Emperor Bog looming over the show's heroes.